- Home

 - Testers.

-You might think of hiring developers on a freelance platform, however, we don’t recommend that.
+You might think of hiring developers on a freelance platform; however, we don’t recommend that.
 Freelance platforms don’t offer any project management support.
-Blockchain projects can be complex, and managing them with part-time freelancers can be hard.
-You need to find replacements if freelancers leave the project mid-way.

 1,200 top developers